katari15045/library/README.txt

 To Do
 -----
--> On pressing back button and opening the app, it stays forever at splash screen -> Handle the case when internet is disconnected while fetching new arrivals - always display 10 new arrivals in home screen -> Decrease the startup time
+-> On pressing back button and opening the app, it stays forever at splash screen -> Decrease the startup time
 -> Instead of creating new instances of fragments everytime, use factory design pattern -> Add collapsing toolbar to static screens